Score More. Spend Less. Bundle 3+ College Prep products for 20% off.

 How Many AP Classes Should I Take?

-Let’s try and break it down in the following table:
+Let’s break it down in the following table:

-How many AP Classes are recommended for certain colleges?
+How many AP Classes are recommended for specific colleges?

 Ivy League Colleges Minimum of 8 AP courses (5 core + 3 specialized)